• Health Topics

 Heat Related Illness

-Last updated on July 17th, 2024 at 02:21 pm
+Last updated on December 19th, 2024 at 03:42 pm

 Heat Related Illness Resources

 Heat Related Illness (HRI) or Heat Stress is a unique concern for outdoor workers.
 HRI is an umbrella term for conditions that result from prolonged exposure to heat and humidity without frequent breaks or adequate fluid intake.
-The National Institute for Occupational Safety and Health (NIOSH) mentions the following types of HRI: Heat Stroke, Heat Exhaustion, Rhabdomyolysis, Heat Syncope, Heat Cramps, and Heat Rash.
+The National Institute for Occupational Safety and Health (NIOSH) mentions the following types of HRI: heat stroke, heat exhaustion, rhabdomyolysis, heat syncope, heat cramps, and heat rash.

-Special populations within the agricultural community may have elevated risk from complications from the heat.
+Special populations within the agricultural community may have elevated risk of complications from the heat.
 Older workers may have more difficulty regulating body temperature.
 Young children sweat less and produce heat more quickly than adults.
-In addition, farm workers may be working far from water or shade, may be compensated in a way that discourages taking a break, and may be fearful of reporting any symptoms of heat related illness to supervisors.
+In addition, farm workers may be working far from water or shade, may be compensated in a way that discourages taking a break, and may be fearful of reporting symptoms of heat related illness to supervisors.

 HRI and Fatality Prevention Suggestions (OSHA, Water.
 Rest.
 Shade.):